 Dr. Brian Pugh is the executive director of the Stennis Center for Public Service.
-Dr. Pugh previously served as deputy executive director of the Mississippi Department of Finance and Administration, as fiscal policy advisor and director of finance for the Office of the Governor, and as a legislative budget analyst for the Legislative Budget Office.
-He worked for the Stennis Center as a student at Mississippi State University (MSU) and briefly after graduation before beginning his career in state government.
+He previously served as deputy executive director and deputy state fiscal officer for the Mississippi Department of Finance and Administration, as fiscal policy advisor and director of finance for the Office of the Governor, and as a legislative budget analyst for the Legislative Budget Office.
+He worked for the Stennis Center as a student at Mississippi State University (MSU) before beginning his career in state government.

-Dr. Pugh received an undergraduate degree in Political Science with a minor in Philosophy and a Master’s degree in Public Policy and Public Administration from MSU and a Ph.D. in Public Policy and Administration from Jackson State University, where he also taught as an adjunct professor for the College of Public Service.
-In spring 2020, Dr. Pugh will teach a course on Public Service and Civic Engagement for the Shackouls Honors College at MSU.
+He received an undergraduate degree in political science and a master’s degree in public policy and public administration from MSU and a Ph.D. in public policy and administration from Jackson State University, where he also taught for the College of Public Service.
+Dr. Pugh currently serves on the faculty for the Shackouls Honors College at MSU.